||Harry S Truman (D)

 (b.
 Oct 1, 1867).
 In 1897, he founded the Order of Chaeronea, a secret society for the cultivation of a homosexual moral, ethical, cultural and spiritual ethos.
 In 1914, he co-founded the British Society for the Study of Sex Psychology (later renamed the British Sexology Society), with Edward Carpenter, Magnus Hirschfeld, Laurence Housman and others.

-Jun 4: Belgium’s Social Christian (Catholic) Party wins slim majorities in both houses of the Legislature in nationwide elections.
+Jun 4: Belgian Flemish pro-Leopoldist part wins slim majority.
+Belgium’s Social Christian (Catholic) Party wins slim majorities in both houses of the Legislature in nationwide elections.
 The party gains a one-seat majority in the Chamber of Deputies, and a two-seat majority in the Senate for the seats directly elected by voters.
 Provincial councils will elect forty-six more more Senators in the 175-seat chamber, and the Senate itself will elect twenty-three as part of a complicated proportional-representation system.
 The Catholic party, which draws most of its strength from agricultural, poorer Dutch-speaking Flanders, has campaigned on a platform of bringing exiled King Leopold III back to the throne.
 The Socialists have campaigned against the King’s return, and gain strength at the expense of smaller parties in Brussels and the more prosperous industrial French-speaking Wallonia.

 ▲Monday, June 5

 The U.S. Supreme Court rules unanimously in two separate cases that the doctrine of “separate but equal” is invalid unless a state is able to demonstrate that it provides truly equal opportunities for each race.
-One case involves the University of Texas, where the state cobbled together a parallel black law school, with fewer teachers and less resources, when an African-American student tried to enroll at UT.
-Another case involves the University of Oklahoma, which forced an African-American student to eat alone at a special “Negro” table at lunch and provides special “Negro” seating for him in the classroom and the library.
+One case involves the University of Texas, where the state hastily cobbled together a black law school, with fewer teachers and less resources, when an African-American student tried to enroll at UT.
+Another case involves the University of Oklahoma, which forces an African-American student to eat alone at a special “Negro” table at lunch and provides special “Negro” seating for him in the classroom and the library.
 The Court rules that public institutions of higher learning cannot treat students differently on account of race without depriving them of their Fourteenth Amendment rights of Equal Protection.
 In these decisions, the Court very carefully avoids affirming the “separate but equal” test itself.
 But it also refuses to reverse the 1896 doctrine established in Plessy v.
 Ferguson

 , which will declare segregated public schools unconstitutional.

-Jun 5: In a third case challenging segregation, U.S. Supreme Court rules unanimously that segregated railroad dining cars on interstate lines violate the Interstate Commerce Act.
-NAACP special counsel Thurgood Marshall says that with this decision, when coupled with the two higher education decisions issued by the Court on the same day, means that “the complete destruction of all enforced segregation is now in sight.”
+In a third case challenging segregation, U.S. Supreme Court rules unanimously that segregated railroad dining cars on interstate lines violate the Interstate Commerce Act.
+NAACP special counsel Thurgood Marshall says that this decision, when coupled with the two higher education decisions issued by the Court on the same day, means that “the complete destruction of all enforced segregation is now in sight.”

 Also today, the U.S. Supreme Court refuses to refuses to hear an appeal in a legal fight to allow Negroes to rent apartments in New York City’s Stuyvesant Town project in the Lower East Side.
-U.S. veterans have come back from fighting in World War II to find that housing for their families is practically non-existent.
+U.S. veterans returning home from World War II found that housing for their families is practically non-existent.
 War shortages and the pre-war Great Depression has left the country with more than a decade’s worth of unbuilt homes.
-The Stuyvesant Town project, built, owned and managed by Metropolitan Life Insurance Co., includes 8,759 critically-needed apartments, all of them built with on city-supplied land and partially financed by generous tax breaks, and all of them barred to black tenants.
+The Stuyvesant Town project, built, owned and managed by Metropolitan Life Insurance Co., includes 8,759 critically-needed apartments, all of them built on city-supplied land and partially financed by generous tax breaks, and all of them barred to black tenants.
 Three Negro war veterans, Joseph Dorsey, Monroe Dowling, and Calvin Harper sued.
 When their case reached the New York Court of Appeals last July, the court ruled against them 4-3.
 In their briefs to the U.S. Supreme Court, their lawyers said that “Urban redevelopment laws are bing corrupted to remove unwanted minorities from building sites and to keep them out of newly built neighborhoods.
-The devise of ‘cooperation’ between state and private enterprise becomes ‘cooperation’ to exclude Negroes.”
+The device of ‘cooperation’ between state and private enterprise becomes ‘cooperation’ to exclude Negroes.”
 Paul Ross, a white tenant and chairman of the Town and Village Tenants’ Committee to End Discrimination in Stuyvesant Town, says that this setback “does not end the fight against discrimination in Stuyvesant Town.”
 One internal survey shows that two-thirds of the tenants support integration.
 The following day, Ross and twenty-nine other tenants publicly associated with the desegregation effort will receive notices that their leases will not be renewed in September.

 ▲Tuesday, June 6